Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 PyTorch operators can be roughly categorized as primitive (internally `CompositeExplicitAutograd`) vs composite (internally `CompositeImplicitAutograd`).
 Primitive operators are the ones for which we specify the batching and gradient rules.
-Composite operators are implemented using these the primitive operators.
-Achieving coverage necessitates batching rules for every primitive operator, and as a result, we automatically get the rules for composite operators.
+Composite operators are implemented using these the primitive operators and other simpler composite operators.
+If we implement batching rules for every primitive operator, we automatically get the batching rules for composite operators.

 There are two ways to add batching support for an operator:
 * Manually write the batching rule.
 See for example the [batching rule for torch.dot](https://github.com/pytorch/pytorch/blob/b30ee35a6f141d3247a24fd09f96ea50a7e2b3c7/aten/src/ATen/functorch/BatchRulesLinearAlgebra.cpp#L25-L34)